 The current global annual sales of automobiles are approximately 20 million, requiring an average production of 55,000 cars per day.
 Therefore, if a material cannot be produced in large quantities, it cannot be considered as a material for control arms.

 Should not easily deform by any forces.
-Material properties such as strength, hardness, tensile strength, toughness, ductility, etc., all needs to be concern.
+Material properties such as strength, hardness, tensile strength, toughness, ductility, etc., all need to be concerned.

 Lifespan